Cybersecurity Notes

 I promise you can trust me but you should never ever run shellcode without knowing what it does.
 Pwntools is safe and has almost all the shellcode you will ever need.

-The reason shellcode is successful is that Von Neumann architecture (the architecture used in most computers today) does not differentiate between data and instructions - it doesn't matter where or what you tell it to run, it will attempt to run it.
+The reason shellcode is successful is that (the architecture used in most computers today) does not differentiate between data and instructions - it doesn't matter where or what you tell it to run, it will attempt to run it.
 Therefore, even though our input is data, the computer doesn't know that - and we can use that to our advantage.

 Disabling ASLR

 ASLR is a security technique, and while it is not specifically designed to combat shellcode, it involves randomising certain aspects of memory (we will talk about it in much more detail later).
-This randomisation can make shellcode exploits like the one we're about to do more less reliable, so we'll be disabling it for now using this.
+This randomisation can make shellcode exploits like the one we're about to do more less reliable, so we'll be disabling it for now .

 echo 0 | sudo tee /proc/sys/kernel/randomize_va_space